frankRS86/my_pathFindr/README.md

 and currently one of the most hyped topics in software development.
 It can be used for any async request, like classic http-request/responses

 In regards of quality assurance the continous test integration by jasmine-framework and karma should be mentioned, which heavily support test driven development.
-These offer a way to unit test single services and components or event end to end tests.
+These offer a way to unit test single services and components or create end-to-end tests.
 You can have a look at the .spec.ts files, which contain the unit tests for the game.
 If you like to run continuous testing on the project call "npm test" in the cloned repo